felipebottega/Tensor-Fox/README.md

 ## References:

+ * V. de Silva, and L.-H. Lim, *Tensor Rank and the Ill-Posedness of the Best Low-Rank Approximation Problem*, SIAM Journal on Matrix Analysis and Applications, 30 (2008), pp. 1084-1127.
  * P. Comon, X. Luciani, and A. L. F. de Almeida, *Tensor Decompositions, Alternating Least Squares and other Tales*, Journal of Chemometrics, Wiley, 2009.
  * T. G. Kolda and B. W. Bader, *Tensor Decompositions and Applications*, SIAM Review, 51:3, in press (2009).
  * J. M. Landsberg, *Tensors: Geometry and Applications*, AMS, Providence, RI, 2012.